dotnetrealm/PracticalNineteen/README.md

 ## Setup

-- Add connection string in the user secrets file of PracticalNineteen.API project
+- Add below configurations in the user secrets file of PracticalNineteen.API project

 ```json
 {